Blog Layout

 2. Measure the length of the valley and cut the metal flashing to fit.

-3. Install the metal flashing by securing it to the roof deck, ensuring a tight fit and proper alignment.
+3. Install metal flashing by securing it to the roof deck, ensuring a tight fit and proper alignment.

 6. Inspect the installation to ensure proper sealing and functionality.